nshalabi/ATTACK-Tools/README.md

 Following is a description to the various UI elements.

-**Planner View** in this view, plans and tests can be created, edited, copied or deleted.
-There are two options available to export the tests in this view (check “Spreadsheet View” for other export options):
+**Planner View**, in this view, plans and tests can be created, edited, copied or deleted, there are also options available to export tests (check “Spreadsheet View” for other export options):

 -   Export the diagram to a bitmap image

--   Export the tests ATT&CK™ techniques to MITRE™ Navigator, this option provides additionally two other options: export the plan techniques only or export the currently loaded plan in addition to the techniques of another plan for comparison, check the next screenshot.
+-   Export the currently loaded (active) plan techniques to MITRE™ Navigator, this option also allows exporting a second plan techniques for comparison with the currently active plan, check the next screenshot.

 ![](https://nosecurecode.blog/wp-content/uploads/2018/09/MainView2.png)

-Navigator Export Options
+> Navigator Export Options

 ![](https://nosecurecode.blog/wp-content/uploads/2018/09/4.png)

-Exported Plan with Comparison
+> Exported Plan with Comparison

 ![](https://nosecurecode.blog/wp-content/uploads/2018/09/9.png)

-**Test Editor**, the Test Editor allows for mapping tests to ATT&CK™ Techniques, Colorize and Tag tests, select a framework (custom frameworks can be added too), lookup **ATOMIC** Tests (https://atomicredteam.io, the small “A” button will turn red) and other tests meta-data.
+**Test Editor**, the Test Editor allows for mapping tests to ATT&CK™ Techniques, Colorize and Tag tests, select a framework (custom frameworks can be added too), lookup **Atomic™ Red Team** Tests (https://atomicredteam.io, the small “A” button will turn red) and other tests meta-data.

 ![](https://nosecurecode.blog/wp-content/uploads/2018/09/2.png)